InamuraJIN/ActionRecorder/README.md

 You have to remember is "Add" & "Play" Only!

-Supported Versions: 2.83 to 2.9 (build version)
+Supported Versions: 2.83 to 2.9

 Simplify complex repetitive tasks, which were difficult to do with the standard “Repeat Last”(Shift+R) function of Blender, by registering multiple actions.